 Nicandrenone (which is an insecticide), pyrrolidine alkaloids (the roots contain 0.1% Hygrine) and some calystegines.

-All parts of the plant are considered hazardous, but ingestion of the fruits is rarely dangerous, but highly in-advised!
+All parts of the plant are considered hazardous, although ingestion of the fruits is rarely dangerous, but highly in-advised!

 Note the double epoxide group on NIC-1 (and its lactone).